Rice undergraduates have the opportunity to pursue a number of unique academic programs during their course of study. A few are highlighted below:

 The University's goals of attracting superior undergraduates, fostering collaboration between students and professors, and sustaining a commitment to undergraduate education have culminated in a groundbreaking scholarship and mentoring program.
 The Rice University Century Scholars program matches select incoming freshmen with faculty mentors for a two-year period.
 During that time the student and mentor collaborate on one of the mentor's research projects.
 In addition to the research opportunity, select students receive a two-year merit scholarship and a research stipend.

-For more information regarding the Century Scholars Program, please see the program's website:
+For more information regarding the Century Scholars Program, please see the Century Scholars tab on the Office of Undergraduate Research and Inquiry program's website.

 Rice Undergraduate Scholars Program (RUSP)